EricKMY/posd2020f_TA/README.md

 6. Implement following function in `utility.h` and the corresponding unit test in `ut_utility.h`.
 ```
 Shape* getShapeById(Shape* shape, std::string id) {
-    //access the shape with iterator pattern.
+    // access the shape with iterator pattern.
+    // DO NOT use Type Checking or Dynamic Type that would violate OCP to implement the function.
-    //Return a shape under the input shape tree sturctur that matches the id.
+    // return a shape under the input shape tree sturctur that matches the id.
-    //throw std::string "Only compound shape can get shape!" when the input shape is not iterable.
+    // throw std::string "Only compound shape can get shape!" when the input shape is not iterable.
-    //throw std::string "Expected get shape but shape not found" when no shape found with the given id.
+    // throw std::string "Expected get shape but shape not found" when no shape found with the given id.
 }
 ```
 * Example usage of `getShapeById()`: